-Through a series of conferences, the RCCN will bring together scientists from multiple disciplines, many for the first time.
+Through a series of workshops, the RCCN will bring together scientists from multiple disciplines, many for the first time.

 The RCCN will foster the development of early-career faculty interest and competencies in multidisciplinary research by sponsoring tailored didactic activities.